MR-Geri/vkpaper/README.md

 ## TODO

-- correctly determine all monitor resolutions
-- correctly react to change of resolutions and hotswapping
+- correctly react to hotswapping, currently wl_display_dispatch blocks if a display is added and rendering from two renderers
 - read configuration from `$HOME/.config/vkpaper` (as alternative to setting the shader directly via command line)
 - let the user specify an alternative configuration via command line